Gluten-Free Goddess Peach Cake with Cinnamon Streusel

 Because coffee cake- and a tall tumbler of dark roast coffee with cream- was the menu shared on a second date with my plaid shirted Honey.

-And now, almost twenty-six years later, I hear a key in the door.
+And now, almost twenty-nine years later, I hear a key in the door.
 And my heart jumps.
 It's him.
 The guy in a plaid shirt.

 For coffee cake.